-The Board will formally acknowledge initiation of the appeals procedure, including the name of the DEP project manager assigned to the specific appeal, within 15 days of receiving a timely filing.
-The notice of appeal, all materials accepted by the Board Chair as additional evidence, and any materials submitted in response to the appeal will be sent to Board members along with a briefing and recommendation from DEP staff.
-Parties filing appeals and interested persons are notified in advance of the final date set for Board consideration of an appeal or request for public hearing.
-With or without holding a public hearing, the Board may affirm, amend, or reverse a Commissioner decision.
-The Board will notify parties to an appeal and interested persons of its decision.
+The Board will formally acknowledge receipt of an appeal, including the name of the DEP project manager assigned to the specific appeal.
+The notice of appeal, any materials accepted by the Board Chair as supplementary evidence, and any materials submitted in response to the appeal will be sent to Board members with a recommendation from DEP staff.
+Persons filing appeals and interested persons are notified in advance of the date set for Board consideration of an appeal or request for public hearing.
+With or without holding a public hearing, the Board may affirm, amend, or reverse a Commissioner decision or remand the matter to the Commissioner for further proceedings.
+The Board will notify the appellant, a license holder, and interested persons of its decision.

 II.
-APPEALS TO MAINE SUPERIOR COURT
+JUDICIAL APPEALS

-Maine law allows aggrieved persons to appeal final Commissioner licensing decisions to Maine's Superior Court, see 38 M.R.S.A. § 346(1); 06-096 CMR 2.26; 5 M.R.S.A. § 11001; & MRCivP 80C.
-Parties to the licensing decision must file a petition for review within 30 days after receipt of notice of the Commissioner's written decision.
-A petition for review by any other person aggrieved must be filed within 40-days from the date the written decision is rendered.
-The laws cited in this paragraph and other legal procedures govern the contents and processing of a Superior Court appeal.
+Maine law generally allows aggrieved persons to appeal final Commissioner or Board licensing decisions to Maine's Superior Court, see 38 M.R.S.A. § 346(1); 06-096 CMR 2; 5 M.R.S.A. § 11001; & M.R.
+Civ.
+P 80C.
+A party's appeal must be filed with the Superior Court within 30 days of receipt of notice of the Board's or the Commissioner's decision.
+For any other person, an appeal must be filed within 40 days of the date the decision was rendered.
+Failure to file a timely appeal will result in the Board's or the Commissioner's decision becoming final.